WHO-Collaboratory/collaboratory-pgs-data-standards/README.md

 The catalogue proper is [catalogue.json](./catalogue.json).

-The catalogue fields names, types and permitted values are defined in [catalogue_model.json](./catalogue_model.json).
+The catalogue field names, types, permitted values, and definitions are defined in [catalogue_model.json](./catalogue_model.json).

 The catalogue is displayed here: https://who-collaboratory.github.io/collaboratory-pgs-data-standards-page/